Topics Map > SCS Computing > HPC - Clusters

 Estimated time to complete this tutorial is 1.5 hr.

-Outline: we will use the SCS computer cluster, triton, to model the systems.
+Outline: we will use the SCS computer cluster to model the systems.
+For info on the cluster see SCS Clusters

 Step 1: prepare membrane-OmpLA structure using CHARMM-GUI web-server;